fbgallet/roam-extension-live-ai-assistant/README.md

 ### Create & apply custom prompts

 Create your custom prompts simply by inserting `#liveai/prompt` in some block.
 The content of this block will be used as title of your custom prompt and all its children will be used as a structured prompt (block references will be resolved).
 They will appear in the "custom prompts" section of the context menu.
+In the title block of your custom prompt, you can define an inline context, see the syntax [here]((https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/generative-ai.md#3-context-definition-and-inline-context).

 ### Providing rich context